Want to know the secrets of how to keep hibiscus blooming? Here are the top tips that will help you to keep it flowering all the time!

 - Apply it on the flowers and leaves once a month.

-Epsom salt provides the much-needed magnesium to the plant, which is crucial for chlorophyll that helps in improving the photosynthesis process.
-All this will help the plant to grow bigger and better flowers.
+Epsom salt provides the plant with much-needed magnesium.
+Chlorophyll is crucial for improving the photosynthesis process, and this will help the plant grow bigger and produce better flowers.
+Here’s how to use it the right way!

 Examine your hibiscus plant regularly and look for any signs of pests, such as whiteflies, mealybugs, aphids, or scales.